The ultimate guide to leadership and sustainable development in Africa:

-It is extremely time-efficient, taking only two to three hours per month, involves the people who know the leader best to help him/her change, measures results, holds the coaches accountable over time, and acknowledges that behavior change is a process, not an event.
+It is extremely time-efficient, taking only two to three hours per month, involves the people who know the leader best to help him/her change, measures results, holds the coaches accountable over time and acknowledges that behavior change is a process, not an event.

 Feed-forward puts responsibility for development into the hands of individuals, then lets them tailor the process as to who will be involved, what they will work on, and how conversations will take place.

-In addition, the structure of the process ensures continuous support and accountability conversations with a coach, which helps people to keep following through on their actions.
+Also, the structure of the process ensures continuous support and accountability conversations with a coach, which helps people to keep following through on their actions.

 Trend 3: The decline of the heroic leader – the rise of collective leadership